App lifecycle

 ### Git is the source of truth[](#git-is-the-source-of-truth "Direct link to Git is the source of truth")

-* Every change should end up in a Git commit
+* Every change ends up in a Git commit before it reaches production

-* Production deploys should come from committed code, not from ad-hoc pushes
+* Production deploys come from the `prod` branch with signed commits, never from ad-hoc edits

-This matters because Git gives you history, rollback, code review, and collaboration.
-AppCode does not.
+* Git gives you history, rollback, code review, and collaboration that a server-side store cannot

 ## App settings levels[](#app-settings-levels "Direct link to App settings levels")